-Archie Battersbee's treatment will end on Monday, family told
+Archie Battersbee: Government seeks urgent High Court review

 The 12-year-old was found unconscious at home in Southend, Essex, on 7 April.

-His parents have appealed to the Health Secretary to prevent his treatment from ending after the UN requested it continued while it considered his case.
+Earlier his parents shared details outlining the steps the hospital would take to withdraw Archie's life support.

-Barts Health NHS Trust has written to the family informing them treatment would cease from 14:00 BST on Monday.
+Barts Health NHS Trust wrote to the family informing them his treatment would cease from 14:00 BST on Monday.

-On 18th July, Appeal Court judges ruled that doctors could lawfully disconnect his ventilator.
+Archie has not been conscious since he was found at home on 7 April.

-Archie has never regained consciousness and his mother Hollie Dance said she believed he might have been taking part in an online challenge.
+His mother Hollie Dance said she believed he might have been taking part in an online challenge at the time.

+His doctors think he has no chance of recovery and on 18th July Appeal Court judges ruled that doctors could lawfully disconnect his ventilator.

+Marked "VERY URGENT" and addressed to the out-of-hours duty judge in the family division of the High Court, the government letter states: "We write on behalf of the Secretary of State for Health and Social Care."

-Ms Dance and Archie's father Paul Battersbee received the letter from the hospital on Saturday,
+Meanwhile, Archie's mother and his father Paul Battersbee received their own letter from the hospital on Saturday.

-It states "at 14:00 hours on 1 August", all fluid infusions, medications, including vasopressin will be stopped" and explains the family can be with him during this time.
+Their letter states "at 14:00 hours on 1 August", the treatment will be stopped and explained the family could be with him during this time.

-In a statement issued by the Christian Legal Centre, they said: "We as a family are very disappointed that the trust's management has chosen to hide behind euphemisms and to mislead the public.

-"It is hard to see any reason for that behaviour except knowing that what they are doing is cruel and wrong."
+The family has been fighting the decision to remove his life-support through the UK courts, and in a "last-ditch" attempt wrote to the United Nations to intervene.

 In a letter, the UN's Human Rights Treaties Branch, Ibrahim Salama, said it had "requested the state party (the government) to refrain from withdrawing life-preserving medical treatment, including mechanical ventilation and artificial nutrition and hydration, from the alleged victim while the case is under consideration by the committee".